Back to Resources

 How do we track whether corrective actions are actually completed?

-Use a centralized tracking system like Jira or your GRC platform.
+Use a centralized tracking system like Jira, PagerDuty, or your GRC platform.
 Assign each action a ticket with an owner and deadline.
 Review open actions in monthly security steering committee meetings.
 Report completion rates quarterly to leadership.

 Ready to use this resource?